The Story of

 January 1, 1925

-In 1925, the Stephens family founded Stephens Manufacturing Company in Nashville.
-The company’s line of durable work clothing proved very popular and the company grew rapidly, becoming one of the earliest advertisers on the Grand Ole Opry radio show.
-With that success, W.E.
-Stephens bought a large tract of land at the northern end of the Natchez Trace and built a farm there, where he lived the remainder of his life, breeding Angus cattle, sheep, pigs, and planting field crops and hay.
+In 1925, the Stephens family made their mark on history by founding the Stephens Manufacturing Company in Nashville.
+Their durable work clothing quickly gained popularity, leading them to become one of the earliest advertisers on the renowned Grand Ole Opry radio show.
+With their newfound success, W.E.
+Stephens acquired a large tract of land at the northern end of the Natchez Trace.
+Here, he built a farm where he lived the rest of his days, tending to Angus cattle, sheep, and pigs and cultivating crops and hay.

 W.E.
 “Ed” Stephens Sr Purchased Land